ddziachenka/EpamProject/README.md

 # EpamProject
-Project from outer training in Epam.
+Project from outer training in Epam

-It's a simple to-do list on every day.
+It's a simple to-do list on every day

 Servlet, jsp, jstl, mysql, maven